 A break-even analysis will tell you exactly what you need to do in order to break even and make back your initial investment.

-If you run a business—or you’re thinking about starting one—you should know how to do a break-even analysis.
-It’s a crucial activity for making important business decisions.
+If you’re a business owner—or thinking about becoming one—you should know how to do a break-even analysis.
+It’s a crucial activity for making important business decisions and financial planning.

-- Variable Costs: Expenses that fluctuate up and down with sales.
+- Variable costs: expenses that fluctuate up and down with production or sales volume.

 Finding your break-even point will help you price your products better.
-A lot of psychology goes into effective pricing, but knowing how it will affect your profitability is just as important.
-You need to make sure you can pay all your bills.
+A lot of psychology goes into effective pricing, but knowing how it will affect your gross profit margins is just as important.
+You need to make sure you can pay your bills.

 Cover fixed costs

-When most people think about pricing, they think about how much their product costs to create.
-Those are considered variable costs.
-You still need to cover your fixed costs like insurance or web development fees.
+When most people think about pricing, they think about how much their product costs to create—these are considered variable costs.
+You still need to cover your fixed costs, like insurance or web development fees.
 Doing a break-even analysis helps you do that.